 There’s a new business buzzword that’s been making the media rounds lately that you’ve almost certainly heard: “quiet quitting.”
-It refers to the apparently growing trend of employees’ dialing back their work efforts — putting forth the bare minimum amount of work necessary to keep their jobs, but not expending much additional effort.
-Quiet quitters are the employees you’re least likely to see going “above and beyond” the requirements outlined in their job descriptions, and this phenomenon is critically impacting business performance.
+It refers to the apparently growing trend of employees’ dialing back their work efforts — putting forth the bare minimum amount of work necessary to keep their jobs, but not expending much additional effort during their normal work hours.
+Quiet quitters are the employees you’re least likely to see going “the extra mile” to fulfill the requirements outlined in their job descriptions, and this phenomenon is critically impacting business performance.

 But quiet quitting is really not a new concept.
 For years, we at Inspirus have been promoters of employee engagement — which directly relates to employee satisfaction — as we help organizations combat the growing problem of employee disengagement.

 The ultimate goal: to create a positive employee experience and engage them before they get to the point of quiet quitting — which becomes more of a productivity issue than one of morale.

 As Tom Starner writes for HR Executive: “An August ResumeBuilding.com survey of 1,000 working Americans, in fact, found that a decent percentage (21%) of workers report having a ‘quiet quitting’ mindset, with another 5% doing even less than what’s expected of them.”
 Worse, about one-third say they’ve cut back on their effort by more than 50%!